 - Minimum Required to Invest: Self-directed portfolios have no minimum opening deposit or balance requirements.
 The minimum for managed portfolios is $100.

-Ellevest is the leading online stock broker built by women, for women — a beacon of relatability for women investors in a stubbornly, overwhelmingly male-dominated space.
+Ellevest is the leading digital investment advisor online stock broker built by women, for women — a beacon of relatability for women investors in a stubbornly, overwhelmingly male-dominated space.
+The Ellevest offering is also more holistic than some other advisors, and their money membership not only includes investing but also includes banking*, coaching, and learning.

 Ellevest’s approach to investing and financial planning accounts for unique cultural and structural challenges faced by women investors across the income spectrum, including the gender pay gap, career breaks due to childrearing, and longer life expectancy.
-And Ellevest makes socially responsible investing options available to all members, even low-asset Ellevest Digital subscribers who aren’t bound by account minimums.
+And Ellevest makes socially responsible investing options available to all members, even low-asset Ellevest Digital subscribers who aren’t bound by account minimums, although you can also choose to just invest in their core portfolio.

-Ellevest has some additional advantages worth noting, including fully personalized portfolios based on risk tolerance and investing objectives, and automatic rebalancing and tax optimization.
-Higher-priced plans offer customized retirement advice and multi-goal investment management.
+Ellevest has some additional advantages worth noting, including fully personalized portfolios based on your goals and investing objectives, and automatic rebalancing and tax optimization.
+Their basic membership plan, Ellevest Essential, is just $1 per month and allows you to get started with their build wealth investment goal.
+Higher-priced plans offer the ability to open a retirement account or roll over a 401(k) and multi-goal investment management.

 - Plans and Pricing: Ellevest charges monthly fees, not fees calculated as a percentage of assets under management, so it’s a great deal for higher-asset investors.
 Ellevest Essential costs $1 per month and comes with basic investing and banking capabilities, plus 20% off one-on-one financial coaching sessions.
-Ellevest Plus costs $5 per month, adds custom retirement advice, and ups the coaching discount to 30%.
+Ellevest Plus costs $5 per month, adds the retirement investing goal and support for 401(k) rollovers, and ups the coaching discount to 30%.
 Ellevest Executive adds multi-goal investment management and ups the coaching discount to 50%.

 - Account Opening Bonus: None.